Introduction

 Their weakness mirrors chlorides: water-soluble binding that heavy rain can destroy, with surfaces that turn brittle when dry and slippery when wet.

 Synthetic polymers and co-polymer emulsions penetrate into the soil profile to create a tough, water-resistant binding layer that builds up with repeated applications.
 These products suit high-traffic roads and fine or clay-heavy soils where dust generation is severe.
-Studies show 83% dust suppression efficiency sustained over 14 months.
-As treatment accumulates, future application rates can be reduced.
+Synthetic polymers and co-polymer emulsions can form a binding layer that helps reduce dust and surface raveling on some unpaved roads.
+Their performance depends on product chemistry, traffic, UV exposure, drainage, soil gradation, fines content, and application schedule.
 The trade-off: polymers form a surface crust that can break down under traffic or UV exposure and become difficult to maintain with a grader once cured.

 The differences between these three product types make one point clear: soil chemistry drives the decision.
 Before committing to any additive, evaluate the Plasticity Index, Grading Coefficient, fines content, and California Bearing Ratio (CBR).
 Mismatched products — such as chlorides on high-clay materials — will underperform regardless of application rate.